— Topics —

 Two Meanings to the Phrase 'Gaining Weight'

-In my previous article, "Two meanings to the phrase 'gaining weight' ," I wrote that your base weight increases by the hunger mechanism-strictly speaking, intestinal starvation.
+In my previous article, "Two meanings to the phrase 'gaining weight' ," I wrote that your set-point weight increases by the hunger mechanism-strictly speaking, intestinal starvation.
 I would like to explain it simply.

 Of course, in order to gain weight, you need nutrition such as carbohydrates, protein, or fat.